An overview of online payments

 If you require that the full payment is made before the patient completes the booking, be sure to select "Require payment during booking"!
 If that option is not selected, a patient would be able to get through the entire booking process without paying.

 After you select whether payment type will be allowed or required, make sure to hit Update appointment type.
-You'll then see a flag that indicates online payments are enabled next to the relevant appointment types:
+And that's it!
+Now you've enabled payments in the online booking process.
+Let's take a look at another way of taking online payments!

 What does the patient see?